2018-2019 Site Placements

 The Episcopal Church of Our Saviour in Milton Massachusetts is a vibrant and diverse family-sized congregation.
 Milton is a predominately white, middle-class town with significant African American, Haitian, and Asian populations.
 The parish is racially, economically and socially diverse.
 Church of our Saviour strongly values shared leadership.
 Sunday morning worship service is highly participatory with people from all ages engaging in the service.
 The congregation is in the process of learning how it can become more active and involved in social change within the Milton/Quincy/Boston area.

-The Life Together Intern assists the Rector and congregational leadership in three primary areas: 1) assisting the congregation in community organizing and relationship building in the Milton/Quincy area, 2) assisting the further development of youth programs and 3) assisting the Rector in further developing visibility and communication, especially an online presence.
+The Life Together Intern assists the Rector and congregational leadership in three primary areas:1) assisting the congregation in community organizing and relationship building in the Milton/Quincy area, 2) assisting the further development of youth programs and 3) assisting the Rector in further developing visibility and communication, especially an online presence.
 The Intern has an opportunity to learn what ministry in a small parish is like.
 The Intern participates in a variety of ways during Sunday and Wednesday worship as a lay Eucharistic minister, preaching, reading, and planning liturgies.
+Some evening and weekend meetings may be required.

-Episcopal City Mission is a faith-based ministry that promotes social and economic justice working through congregations, community based organizations and people within the Diocese of Massachusetts, with special emphasis on the urban poor and oppressed.
+Episcopal City Mission is a faith-rooted organization that seeks to mobilize Episcopal parishes, individuals and resources in partnership with other community organizations for social and structural change.
+We seek to do this through support for community organizing, mission-related investments in affordable housing, community economic development, and public policy advocacy.
 ECM has understood from its foundation that its mission is to work with and for those that are left at the margins of society.
 In the early 1800’s pious Episcopalians sought to reach out to those who were called “street people”, teaching Sunday School to poor children, working with troubled youth, single mothers, sailors, and others that did not feel, and may very well have not been, welcomed into the affluent environment and culture of the Episcopal church.
-More recently, the mission of ECM has taken the form of a commitment to address the root causes of poverty and oppression by working for structural transformation of society.
+More recently, the mission of ECM has taken the form of a commitment to address the root causes of poverty and oppression by working for structural transformation of society, particularly around racial and economic justice.

 The Family Van is a mobile health clinic that works to improve health equity using their “Knowledgeable Neighbor” model of care.
 The “Knowledgeable Neighbor” model of care is a community-based approach that increases access to quality, affordable healthcare; promotes healthy behaviors; expands screening and early detection efforts; and facilitates strategies for appropriate management of existing chronic diseases.
 The neighborhoods served by the Family Van, including Dorchester, East Boston, and Roxbury, continue to have the highest rates of preventable diseases and chronic health conditions in Boston.
 The Family Van operates in a non-hierarchical environment and focuses on leveraging and building their team members’ strengths to achieve their shared goals.
 Trained staff members on the Family Van live in the communities that they serve and always strive to cultivate a friendly, nonjudgmental, and comfortable atmosphere that invites local residents to seek care.